-EXECUTIVE SUMMARY OPA Report No. 03-09 November 2003 Office of the Attorney General Child Support Enforcement Program October 1, 2000 through March 31, 2003 In January 2003, the Office of the Public Auditor (OPA) initiated a performance audit Description Description Child Support Enforcement Program October 1, 2000 through March 31, 2003 In January 2003, the Office of the Public Auditor (OPA) initiated a performance audi into the activities of the Child Support Enforcement Division (CSED) of the Office of the Attorney General (OAG) in response to a request for an audit by the Attorney General.
+Office of the Attorney General Child Support Enforcement Program October 1, 2000 through March 31, 2003

+In January 2003, the Office of the Public Auditor (OPA) initiated a performance audit into the activities of the Child Support Enforcement Division (CSED) of the Office of the Attorney General (OAG) in response to a request for an audit by the Attorney General.

 The OAG is tasked to operate the Child Support Enforcement Program, which involves the delivery of child support from non-custodial parents to custodial parents.
 As part of this responsibility, the OAG is required by federal law to establish a State Disbursement Unit (SDU) and an automated computer system.
 The SDU is the functional body that collects and disburses support payments under court orders.

 In compliance with these requirements, the OAG contracted with Guam and its predecessor Andersen Consulting from 1994 to 2004 to establish the Absent Parent Automated System Information (APASI).
-In October 2001, the OAG also contracted Discussion I to operate the SDU.
-The major findings pertaining to these matters are as follows: The majority of the contracts for Child Support Enforcement projects were procured without competition and the contracts were extended without assessing performance in previous contracts.
+In October 2001, the OAG also contracted and the Consulting I to operate the SDU.

+The major findings pertaining to these matters are as follows:

+- The majority of the contracts for Child Support Enforcement projects were procured without competition and the contracts were extended without assessing performance in previous contracts.
 Total contractual cost through 2004 for both APASI and the SDU is expected to be \$14.4 million of which \$11,386,159 has been paid as of June 2003.
-The Federal Office of Child Support Enforcement did approve the sole source procurement based on the rationale of the previous attorney general, who now works for the APASI project still has not me the federal certification requirement.
-This resulted in a reduction of \$292,921 or source of the source procurement. the Child Support Enforcement Grant for FY 2001 and 2002.
-Failure to meet the revised federal certification deadline on December 2003 may result in furthe grant reduction of \$431,604.
-Internal controls dealing with monitoring, separation of duties, and reconciliation of accounts were insufficient or lacking: As of August 2003 there was a total of \$5.4 million in the Child Suppor Trust Account balance, yet to be disbursed.
-It is composed of \$2.9 millior in undistributed child support collections (UDC), \$368,000 in unknown collections, and \$2.1 million in unreconciled balances.
-Mathematical Support controlled supervision and monitoring and performed duties beyond their authority.
-Mathematical Support welfare reimbursements without proper documentation and authorization, then later overrode the APASI to disburse \$2.5 million or welfare reimbursements without documented authorization.
+The Federal Office of Child Support Enforcement did approve the sole source procurement based on the rationale of the previous attorney general, who now works for - After 10 years and payments of \$10.5 million, the APASI project still has not met the federal certification requirement.
+This resulted in a reduction of \$292,921 of the Child Support Enforcement Grant for FY 2001 and 2002.
+Failure to meet the revised federal certification deadline on December 2003 may result in further grant reduction of \$431,604. - Internal controls dealing with monitoring, separation of duties, and reconciliation of accounts were insufficient or lacking: - As of August 2003 there was a total of \$5.4 million in the Child Support Trust Account balance, yet to be disbursed.
+It is composed of \$2.9 million in undistributed child support collections (UDC), \$368,000 in unknown collections, and \$2.1 million in unreconciled balances. - having both APASI and SDU duties, was allowed to function without controlled supervision and monitoring and performed duties beyond their authority.
+Ceased the disbursement of child support welfare reimbursements without proper documentation and authorization, then later overrode the APASI to disburse \$2.5 million of welfare reimbursements without documented authorization.

-Appendix 7, cont'd: OPA Report No. 03-09 Executive Summary
+OPA Report No. 03-09 Executive Summary